Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Tel Aviv also has a few remaining speciality shopping streets.
 For those seeking fashion deals, Dizengoff Street is a must.
 Visitors will find arts, crafts, jewellery and Judaica products on Gordon Street.

 The easiest way to get around Tel Aviv is on foot or by taxi.
 Taxi mini-buses (sheruts) follow the same routes as the public buses, often with more frequency, and are slightly cheaper on weekdays.
 The bus system itself is extensive with a fixed fare in the city centre.
-Taxi cabs are not of any particular make or model car, but do have rooftop signs and are plentiful.
+Taxicabs are not of any particular make or model car, but do have rooftop signs and are plentiful.
 Fares are metered and more expensive at night.
+Ride sharing for a fee is illegal in Israel.
+Uber does operate in the country but only as a service for ordering taxis.
+Gett, Raxi and Yango provide the same type of service.

 Tel Aviv is known for its lovely Mediterranean beaches, hip nightlife and colourful markets.
 The city does have an impressive arts and culture scene too and some of the most rewarding and popular attractions in Tel Aviv are museums.
 Using Tel Aviv as a base, visitors also have some wonderful destinations on their doorstep.
 The gorgeous holiday resort of Eilat on the Red Sea is great for scuba diving and snorkelling.
 The ancient port city of Jaffa, and the magical Underwater Observatory Marine Park are also worthwhile.